viched321/DeskThing_App/README.md

 # DeskThing_App
-This is an app that fetches data from Spotify using Spotify library
+This is an app that fetches data from Spotify using Spotipy library